Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 - Context-sensitive prompt suggestions based on current task
 - One-click copy to clipboard functionality
 - Clear instructions on which AI tool to use for each prompt
+- Indicators for which AI provider works best for each prompt type (OpenAI, Anthropic, etc.)

 #### US-4: Customizing Prompts
 **As a** user with specific product requirements,